 Becca Albee (b.
 United States) lives and works in Brooklyn.
-Her work has been presented in recent solo exhibitions Situations, New York; Et al., San Francisco; and 356 S. Mission Rd, Los Angeles.
+Her work has been presented in recent solo exhibitions at Situations, New York; Et al., San Francisco; and 356 Mission, Los Angeles.
 She has participated in group exhibitions at the Portland Museum of Art, Portland, ME; Irish Museum of Modern Art, Dublin; CAM Raleigh, Raleigh, NC; and Art in General, Brooklyn, NY.
 Prior to her work as a visual artist, Albee was a member of Excuse 17, a punk band influential in the Pacific Northwest riot grrrl scene of the early 1990s.
 Albee is an Associate Professor of Photography at The City College of New York, CUNY.
 This work was supported by a MacDowell Colony Fellowship.

 General operating support is provided by the Massachusetts Institute of Technology; the Council for the Arts at MIT; Philip S. Khoury, Associate Provost at MIT; the MIT School of Architecture + Planning; the Mass Cultural Council; and many generous individual donors.
 The Advisory Committee Members of the List Visual Arts Center are gratefully acknowledged.